revgizmo/zoomstudentengagement_cursor/README.md

 ## 📄 License

 This package is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+See the CRAN stub in [LICENSE](LICENSE) and the full text in [LICENSE.md](LICENSE.md).

 ## 🔗 Links